 How to Format Bar Chart in Power BI with an example?.
 Formatting Power BI Bar Chart includes changing the Horizontal Bar Colors, Title text, Title position, Data labels, Axis Details, and background Colors, etc.

 To demonstrate these Power BI Bar Chart formatting options, we are going to use the Bar Chart that we created earlier.
 Please refer to the Power BI Bar Chart article to understand the steps involved in creating a Bar chart.

 How to Format Bar Chart in Power BI

 Please click on the Format button to see the list of formatting options that are available for this Bar Chart.

 Format Bar Chart in Power BI General Section

-Use this General Section to Change the X, Y position, Width and height of a Bar Chart
+Use this General Section to Change the X, Y position, Width, and height of a Bar Chart

 Format Y-Axis of a Power BI Bar Chart

-Following are the list of options that are available for you to format the Vertical axis or Y-Axis.
+The following are the list of options that are available for you to format the Vertical axis or Y-Axis.

-By default, Y-Axis title is set to Off, but you can enable it by toggling Title under the Y-Axis section to On.
+By default, the Y-Axis title set to Off, but you can enable it by toggling Title under the Y-Axis section to On.
 Let me change the Title Color to Brick Red, Title Text Size to 25, and Font style to Georgia.